Mihai-Maxim/WebhookAPI/README.md

   ```
 - Response:
   - Status code:
-    - 200 OK: Successful login.
+    - 200 OK: Successful registration.
 The user is authenticated.
     - 409 Conflict: Register failed.
 There already exists an user with the provided email.
     - 400 Bad Request: The request payload is invalid or missing required fields.